Going round to schools and festivals is tremendously exciting, because you never know what you're going to find.

 It might help with preparation to find out whether the visiting author is a novelist or a poet.
 Or even read something he/she has written.

 It's very difficult to interest an audience if the inviting teacher/librarian/chairman makes it very clear he or she thinks the visitor is rubbish.
+And, really, it might have been a good idea to invite someone else.

 In the Cheltenham Festival Green Room, the tea urns contain cold water.The hot water for tea is in the insulated jugs.